nvdaes/readFeeds/readme.md

 - Restore feeds...
 Opens a dialog to select a folder which replaces your feeds in the personalFeeds folder.
 Make sure you load a folder containing feeds URLs.

+Note: If you want to delete a previously saved feed URL, just remove the corresponding file.

 ### Keyboard commands: ###

 - Ctrl+Shift+NVDA+Space: